csiro-data-school/git-intro-23/_episodes/03-undoing.md

 ```
 $ git log --oneline

-d62ad3e (HEAD -> master) Revert "not sure this is a good idea"
+d62ad3e (HEAD -> main) Revert "not sure this is a good idea"
 f960dd3 not sure this is a good idea
 40fbb90 draft a readme
 dd4472c we should not forget to enjoy